jvkiran/testrepo/src/data/termsLaunch.md

 15.2 The illegality, invalidity or unenforceability of any provision of these Terms under the law of any jurisdiction shall not affect its legality, validity or enforceability under the law of any other jurisdiction nor the legality, validity or enforceability of any other provision.

-## Data Protection
+## II - Privacy Policies

+### 1. General Privacy Policy

-The operator of the pre-launch token exchange and the network launch token exchange for the Ocean Tokens (“**Tokens**”), including its onboarding, (altogether “**Service**”) is the Ocean Protocol Foundation Ltd., a company limited by guarantee incorporated in Singapore with its registered address at 20 Pasir Panjang Road # 03-22/24, Mapletree Business City, Singapore 117439\.
+The operator of the network launch token exchange for the Ocean Tokens (“**Tokens**”), including its onboarding, (altogether “**Service**”) is the Ocean Protocol Foundation Ltd., a company limited by guarantee incorporated in Singapore with its registered address at 20 Pasir Panjang Road # 03-22/24, Mapletree Business City, Singapore 117439\.
 We take the protection of your personal data very seriously.
 We treat your personal data confidentially and according to the legal data protection regulations and this privacy policy (this “**Privacy Policy**”).

 Your provision of personal data, such as names, addresses or e-mail addresses, is strictly on a voluntary basis.
 However, if you choose not to provide the personal data we require, it may not be possible for us to provide you with the information, products and/or services you want.
 Subject to the terms of this Privacy Policy, those data will not be passed on to third parties without your permission or without being required by law.